davidawad/TISLA_FAQ/readme.md

 # TISLA-FAQ

-This bot was built to handle FAQ's for TISLA (The institute for student loan advice).
+This bot was built to handle FAQ's for TISLA (The Institute for Student Loan Advice).

 TISLA is a 501(c)(3) nonprofit that aims to educate the public about how to deal with student loans and manage your debt.
-[You can find out more about them here](freestudentloanadvice.org)
+[You can find out more about them here](https://freestudentloanadvice.org)

 Apparently 40% of people look for advice about student loans on social media; HENCE THIS BOT WAS BORN!
 The goal of the bot is to simply engage with users on social media who might have questions about managing student debt.